Jaroslav Fragner

-Jaroslav Fragner (25 December 1898, in Prague – 3 January 1967, in Prague) was a Czech modernist architect.
+Jaroslav Fragner (25 December 1898 – 3 January 1967) was a Czech modernist architect.
 Fragner was one of the prominent designers of functionalist architecture in the Czech Republic.
+He contributed to the renovation of Prague Castle and designed several small weekend houses for relatives and friends, including Milča Mayerová.
 He was a member of the avant garde group Devětsil and later Mánes Union of Fine Arts.